+Anthony Fauci grew up in Bensonhurst, Brooklyn, where his father, a Columbia University educated pharmacist, owned a neighborhood drugstore.
 Fauci attended Regis High School in New York City where he graduated in 1958, and received a B.S. from the College of the Holy Cross in 1962.
-In 1966, he graduated first in his class at Cornell University Medical College, whose library he had helped build as an undergraduate working construction over the summers.
+In 1966, he graduated first in his class at Cornell University Medical College, whose library he helped build as an undergraduate working construction over the summers.

 Fauci joined the National Institutes of Health in 1968, and was appointed, in 1984, director of National Institute of Allergy and Infectious Diseases, a position he still holds in 2020.
-In that role he has the responsibility for an extensive research portfolio of basic and applied research on infectious and immune-mediated illnesses.
-He has been at the forefront of U.S. efforts to contend with viral diseases like HIV, SARS, the 2009 swine flu pandemic, MERS, Ebola, and the new coronavirus, severe acute respiratory syndrome coronavirus 2.

-He has advised six presidents and in 2008 was awarded the highest U.S. civilian honor, the Presidential Medal of Freedom, for his significant role in AIDS relief.
+In that role he is responsible for an extensive portfolio of basic and applied research on infectious and immune-mediated illnesses.
+He has been at the forefront of U.S. efforts to contend with viral diseases such as HIV, SARS, MERS, Ebola, and the new coronavirus, severe acute respiratory syndrome coronavirus 2.
+He has advised six presidents and in 2008 was awarded the highest U.S. civilian honor, the Presidential Medal of Freedom, for his role in AIDS relief.
 Fauci is a member of the White House Coronavirus Task Force established in January 2020.